varmd/wayward/README.md

 ## Changelog

-1.0   - Remove GTK due to bugs and incompatible API with weston
+1.0   - Remove GTK due to bugs and incompatible API of GTK4 with weston

 0.9   - Add keyboard shortcuts for volume and shutdown